Question: Does renovating a pool increase home value?

 - Highlight Efficiency: Promote energy-saving upgrades like solar heaters or efficient pumps.

-- Enhance the Outdoor Space: Pair the pool with an updated deck or landscaping.
+- Enhance the Outdoor Space: Pair the pool with an updated deck or landscaping, and optimize the yard layout to complement the pool for better usability and visual appeal.

 - Keep Records: Show buyers renovation documentation and warranties.